 Because there are a lot.

 Ownership of customer data.
 Customer connections and the opportunity to build unique customer experiences.
 Less dependance on the retailers.
 Speed to market.
 Test and learn capability.
-E-commerce skill building in your business.
+E-commerce capability building in your business.

-Are you going to throw all of those away because of an accountancy rule of what should be in your P&L and not in your P&L?
+Are you going to throw all of those benefits away because of an accountancy rule of what should and shouldn’t be in your P&L?

 In the end, our actually very supportive finance partner helped us get the case approved by pointing out that the D2C forecast sales were so small in year one, it would have no actual impact on the total business profitability percentage number.